About Global Voices

 Delegations Manager

-Mary (she/her) has spent the last four years working with the non-profit Little Dreamers, supporting young people who are in a caring role.
+Mary (she/her) has worked in the youth and climate sector, and is currently the Programs Manager at Climate for Change.
+Prior to this, she supported young people who are in a caring role in various roles at Little Dreamers.
 Having grown up as a Young Carer, Mary is passionate about applying her lived experience in her work.
-Mary has a strong passion for sustainability and wildlife conservation and is a long-standing volunteer at the Jane Goodall Institute Australia.
-Mary studied a Bachelor of Science (Human Geography) at the University of Wollongong, and graduated in early 2022.
+Mary studied a Bachelor of Science (Human Geography) at the University of Wollongong.
 She brought together her passions in her honours thesis, which explored the wellbeing benefits of nature spaces for young people with intellectual disabilities.
 Mary enjoys travel, urban bird-watching, and singing in community choirs.

 Delegations Manager